 interpretation.
 Additionally, if you're not absolutely certain you can comply with the

-obligations of a license, you probably shouldn't use it.
-If there is ever a legal
+obligations of a software license, you probably shouldn't use the software.
+If there is

 The most popular licences are the MIT, GPL, and Apache.
 The best way to avoid wondering if a particular license is safe to use is to choose one of these generally accepted licenses.
 They've undergone rigorous review by the open source legal community.

 For things that aren't code, such as documentation or artwork, Creative Commons provides a useful suite of licenses.

 Open source communities are made of people who care deeply about its success and longevity.

 The Open Source Definition (OSD), maintained by OSI, is the commonly agreed-upon definition of what makes an open source license.
 It's built on the Debian Free Software Guidelines, an earlier set of rules for defining "free software".

 Beyond ensuring access to the source code, the OSD includes 10 core principles that further require all open source licenses to include the right to free distribution and the freedom for anyone to create derived works and use the software for any purpose.